 Q1) What proportion of the UK’s greenhouse gas emissions come from transport?

-The transport sector consists of emissions from road transport, railways, domestic aviation, shipping, fishing, and aircraft support vehicles.
-It is estimated to have been responsible for around 26 per cent of greenhouse gas emissions in the UK in 2021, almost entirely through carbon dioxide emissions.
-The main source of emissions from this sector is the use of petrol and diesel in road transport.
+The domestic transport sector consists of emissions from road vehicles, domestic aviation and shipping (including military), fishing vessels, and railways.
+(It does not include emissions from international aviation or shipping).
+It is estimated to have been responsible for around 28 per cent of greenhouse gas emissions in the UK in 2022, almost entirely through carbon dioxide emissions.
+The main source of emissions from this sector is the use of petrol and diesel in road vehicles.

-Before 2020 there had been relatively little overall change in the level of greenhouse gas emissions from the transport sector over the previous three decades, with emissions only 4 per cent lower in 2019 than they were in 1990.
+Before 2020 there had been relatively little overall change in the level of greenhouse gas emissions from domestic transport over the previous three decades, with emissions only 3 per cent lower in 2019 than they were in 1990.
 Between 1990 and 2007 (when emissions peaked) there was a general increasing trend, with some fluctuations year to year.
-After this peak, emissions declined most years, other than a period of increase between 2013 and 2017.
-The impact of the COVID-19 pandemic means emissions are estimated to have been around 15 per cent lower in 2021 than in 1990.
+After this peak, emissions declined most years apart from a period of increase between 2013 and 2017.
+The impact of the COVID-19 pandemic means emissions are estimated to have been around 12 per cent lower in 2022 than in 1990.

 Q2) Are road traffic emissions forecast to fall?